Figure 9. Reservoir R7 after cleanout, with 20th century plaster intact. 27 October 2016.

 Figure 20.
 Reservoir 13 with water remaining to an average depth of one meter.
 In the foreground one can see the shelf of exposed bedrock floor and the algae bloom in the shallower water.
 26 October 2016.

-Figure 11.
-Reservoir R19 with soil heaps; looking to southwest.
-11 Oct 2016.
+Figure 12.
+Reservoir with rock and soil heaps; looking north.
+11 Oct.
+2016.

 Figure 19.
 Refilling the bulldozer gauges on the west edge of Reservoir R16.
 29 October, 2016.